Agence-DnD/PIMGento/README.md

 # PIMGento

+> This version of PIMGento connector will not be maintained anymore.
+We kindly invite you to visit the Github repository of the new [PIMGento (API) connector](https://github.com/Agence-DnD/PIMGento-API).

 PIMGento is a Magento extension that allows you to import your catalog from Akeneo CSV files into Magento.

-You can discover PIMGento on the official website (https://www.pimgento.com/docs/v1.0/).
+You can discover PIMGento on the [official website](https://www.pimgento.com/docs/v1.0/).

 ## Documentation